- 📍 Location: USA

 -

-One person must exist as either a Lead or a Contact, never both
+- Each individual must exist as either a Lead or a Contact, never both

-Salesforce system fields must never be overwritten
+- Salesforce system fields must remain unchanged

 Phase 1: Account Migration